jose-slv/NetworkLogger/README.md

 ```
 Normal : 10 TCP connections.
-Circular: Loop until it finds an issue, if one connection fails, it will do 15 more TCP connections and conclude the proccess.
+Circular: Loop until an issue is found, once there's a connection failure, perform 15 more iterations of the TCP connection and conclude the proccess.
+Persistent: Loop until an issue is found, once there's a connection failure, continue the test for 2 more minutes and conclude the proccess.
 ```

 ##### Pop up indicating Netsh packet stopped and files generated.